 It’s worth adding that the 2014 MacBook Airs do offer some higher frequency processors than most other ultrabooks (28W Broadwell U lines, as opposed to the 15W Broadwell U series on ultrabooks), bundled with Intel HD 6000 graphics, which are somewhat more capable than the Intel HD 5500 chip bundled with most Broadwell ULV lines.

 The MBAs also step in front of the crowd with fast PCIe SSDs, but you’ll find snappy storage options on ultrabooks as well, including RAID solutions.
-What you’re not getting on the MacBook Air, but can be found on some ultrabooks is discrete graphics, that’s going to come in handy for video editing or gaming.
+What you’re not getting on the MacBook Air, but can be found on some ultrabooks is discrete graphics, which’s going to come in handy for video editing or gaming.
 Also, RAM is limited to only 8 GB on the Macbooks, while some similar sized ultrabooks can get 12 GB or even 16.

 The Macbook Air is quite difficult to upgrade yourself, if that’s something you might want to do.
 Forst of all, the RAM is soldered and cannot be upgraded in any way, but the SSDs can.
 However, Apple do not use the standard M.2 PCIe slots on their units, but a proprietary form-factor, which makes compatible SSDs extremely expensive and quite difficult to find.
 You’ll still end up cheaper buying them yourselves than from Apple.